jgriffith23/jgriffith23.github.io/_posts/2016-07-17-Doodling-for-Comprehension.md

 ![Tabs and Spaces](https://raw.githubusercontent.com/jgriffith23/jgriffith23.github.io/master/assets/tabs.png "Tabs and Spaces")

-Nothing should actually explode, but people may get upset with you if their indentation goes sideways because you started using tabs instead of spaces.
+Nothing should actually explode, but people may get upset with you if their program goes sideways due to indentation errors because you started using tabs instead of spaces.

 # Don't Freak Out--Try It Out!